Meniscus Injury | Symptoms, Diagnosis & Physiotherapy Treatment

 Meniscus Injury Diagnosis

-Initially, the doctor will ask you to lie on your back and try to bend and straighten your leg with his or her other hand on the outside of your knee as he or she rotates your foot inward.
+Initially, the doctor will ask you to lie on your back and try to bend and straighten your leg with their other hand on the outside of your knee as they rotate your foot inward.
 The amount of pain and first appearance of swelling can give important clues about where and how bad the injury is.

 After examining the injury, the orthopedist will note the health history and inquire about your physical and athletic goals.
 She can order X-rays and magnetic resonance imaging (MRI) to confirm the diagnosis and further evaluate the knee joint.